Student-Advisor agreement

 For example,

-A. Where the Student’s intellectual contribution to the work is small but essential, e.g. in the case of routine work without an active role in experimental design, execution, or data analysis, the Student will be acknowledged in the publication but not a co-author.
+• A. Where the Student’s intellectual contribution to the work is essential but routine, e.g. in the case of routine work without an active role in experimental design, execution, or data analysis, the Student will be acknowledged in the publication but not a co-author.

 If the work is publishable, but the student has not prepared and submitted it for publication within 1 year since the student has left the group (or 2 years by prior agreement), then the work may be taken forward by others.
 Previous work on the project will be acknowledged by (i) co-authorship or (ii) in the ‘acknowledgements’ section of the paper.
 Note that co-authorship would further require timely responses by the student to contact from authors/publishers (see point D above).